 Edge over conventional PCR:

-- Throughput: qPCR is considered a high-throughput method (processing of large numbers of samples in short time), due to its compatibility with liquid handling automation stations for sample preparation (DNA/RNA isolation and loading onto qPCR plates).
+2. Throughput: qPCR is considered a high-throughput method (processing of large numbers of samples in a short time), due to its compatibility with liquid handling automation stations for sample preparation (DNA/RNA isolation and loading onto qPCR plates).

-- Sensitivity: qPCR is able to distinguish two-fold differences in quantity of target DNA molecules, and it can detect down to just a few molecules of initial DNA.
-When compare to PCR, as little as 1/1000 the amount can be used.
+3. Sensitivity: qPCR is able to distinguish two-fold differences in the quantity of target DNA molecules, and it can detect down to just a few molecules of initial DNA.
+When compared to PCR, as little as 1/1000 the amount can be used.

 Disadvantages of qPCR:

-- Cost of equipment: due to the optical components required for sensitive fluorescence detection the qPCR cyclers are five to ten times more expensive than conventional PCR thermal cyclers
+1. Cost of equipment: due to the optical components required for sensitive fluorescence detection the qPCR cyclers are five to ten times more expensive than conventional PCR thermal cycles

-- Cost of chemicals and consumables: qPCR is a very sensitive method therefore, precise composition and high quality of the reaction mixtures is extremely important.
+2. Cost of chemicals and consumables: qPCR is a very sensitive method therefore, precise composition and high quality of the reaction mixtures is extremely important.
 This is why ready-to-use reaction mixtures are usually purchased (master mix).
-Because of the sensitive detection method (fluorescence) a specific set of plastic-ware is required.
+Because of the sensitive detection method (fluorescence), a specific set of plastic-ware is required.

-- Data analysis: data analysis and interpretation of results is more complicated than in conventional PCR, granted the results are more informative.
+6. Data analysis: data analysis and interpretation of results are more complicated than in conventional PCR, granted the results are more informative.

 Where is qPCR being used?

 The most evident is the use of qPCR in molecular diagnostics, where it is slowly replacing conventional methods.
-It is used to detect, identify and quantify microorganisms that cause diseases (bacteria, viruses and fungi).
-With qPCR manual labour is reduced and along that concern over contamination and erroneous results.
-It also allows for large amounts of samples to be processed in less time (up to 384 or even 1536 reactions per run) and has thus proven to be an irreplacable method in diagnostic laboratories.
+It is used to detect, identify, and quantify microorganisms that cause diseases (bacteria, viruses, and fungi).
+With qPCR manual labor is reduced and along that concern over contamination and erroneous results.
+It also allows for large amounts of samples to be processed in less time (up to 384 or even 1536 reactions per run) and has thus proven to be an irreplaceable method in diagnostic laboratories.
 It has to be noted, though, that the method detects only the presence of DNA or RNA of a microorganism and does not report its viability.
 Consequently, conventional microbiological techniques are sometimes still required alongside it.

-Figure 3 shows a Rupestris stem pitting associated virus (RSPaV) as visualised by transmission electron microscope, one of conventional detection techniques that is being replaced by RT-qPCR (photo: NIB).
+Figure 3 shows a Rupestris stem pitting associated virus (RSPaV) as visualized by a transmission electron microscope, one of the conventional detection techniques that are being replaced by RT-qPCR (photo: NIB).

 qPCR is also used to detect and quantify genetically modified organisms or to perform genotyping.
 The latter means that different alleles of the same gene or single nucleotide polymorphisms (SNPs) can be detected which can be used as genetic diagnostic or prognostic markers for certain diseases.